 Our analysis of CPOMS indicated that behaviour improved as the year progressed.
-However, a significant number of children particularly in key stage 2 continued to challenge the school rules and have struggled even more with school life since the pandemic.
+However, a small number of children particularly in key stage 2 continued to challenge the school rules and have struggled even more with school life since the pandemic.

-We have reviewed our strategic plan and have made changes to how we intend to use some of the budget this academic year employing additional staff in the pastoral team and returning to the Commando Joe program that was first used to great success in 2014/15.
+We have reviewed our strategic plan and have made changes to how we intend to use some of the budget this academic year focused particularly on how to further improve our approach to teaching writing particularly for our disadvantaged children and children with special educational needs and/or disabilities (SEND).